-That I may hold imperial sway over this hero much the folk."1
+That I may hold imperial sway over this hero and the folk."1

-Thus we find that just as it would appear from other instances quoted above that in many cases the relations between co-wives were happy, it would follow from the two above meationed hymns that they were in certain cases strained as we had to take recourse to a spell and ritual.
-It is also clear from this case that polygamy as a cust had become so common that among those of a revengence spirit need was felt for supernatural agencies through which damage the fortune of an ascendant co-wife.
-It is also probe that the two hymns cited above may have been later used spells for the purpose by such co-wives as thought themselved eclipsed by the glories of those towards whom the common lord and husband appeared more considerate.
+Thus we find that just as it would appear from other instances quoted above that in many cases the relations between co-wives were happy, it would follow from the two above mustioned hymns that they were in certain cases strained as well in the present case the situation had become so very acceptant that one of the co-wives had to take recourse to a spell and ritual.
+It is also clear from this case that polygamy as a customated become so common that among those of a revengent spirit need was felt for supernatural agencies through which damage the fortune of an ascendant co-wife.
+It is also probable that the two hymns cited above may have been later used spells for the purpose by such co-wives as thought themselved by the glories of those towards whom the common lord and husband appeared more considerate.

-Kings, nobles and their priests were mostly polygamias we have already said above.
+Kings, nobles and their priests were mostly polygames as we have already said above.
 Cases of polygamy among the

-Polygamy among kings, nobles and priests as also among the aboriginal non-Aryan characteristic have been frequently instanced in the Ryral Indra, as shown above, has himself been see times alluded to as having a number of the
+Polygamy among kings, nobles and priests as also among the aboriginal non-Aryan chichave been frequently instanced in the Rgr.
+Indra, as shown above, has himself been see times alluded to as having a number of the

-Kings, it appears, had a regular seraglio full of wives to a married as well as slave-girls loosely so treated.
-The evidon the point is quite explicit as it says that Indra additional among his wives in the manner of a king (rājeva).
+Kings, it appears, had a regular seraglio full of wives to married as well as slave-girls loosely so treated.
+The cylin on the point is quite explicit as it says that Indra among his wives in the manner of a king $(r\bar{a}jeva)$.